 The Mathematical Foundation

 The volume of any pyramid is fundamentally related to the volume of a prism with the same base and height.
-Specifically, the volume of a pyramid is exactly one-third the volume of such a prism.
-This relationship stems from integral calculus and can be visualized by imagining a prism decomposed into three congruent pyramids.
-Therefore, the formula for the volume of a rectangular pyramid is derived from this principle.
+On top of that, this relationship stems from integral calculus and can be visualized by imagining a prism decomposed into three congruent pyramids.
+So specifically, the volume of a pyramid is exactly one-third the volume of such a prism.
+So, the formula for the volume of a rectangular pyramid is derived from this principle.

 The formula is: